mwolson/emacs-shared/doc/install.md

 ## (Windows only) Install PuTTY

 This is useful for doing git development, since Pageant can hold onto your git keys and auto-load them when Windows starts.
 If you've already installed PuTTY in the past, make sure that you have have at least version 0.62 installed, since earlier versions might fail in ways that are difficult to diagnose.

+To load a key automatically, create or edit a shortcut for Pageant and add the path to the key file as a commandline argument.
+To start Pageant automatically when Windows starts:
+* Click on the Windows Search bar, type "run", click on the "Run" program
+* Type "shell:startup" and hit Enter
+* Copy the Pageant shortcut that we modified earlier into this folder

 ## (Windows only) Install MSYS2